maziac/DeZog/documentation/Usage.md

 ## Known Issues

 - **General**
-  - **"ASSERT"s** are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
-If e.g. the ASSERT / breakpoint condition is changed it is not updated.
+  - **"ASSERTION"s** are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
+If e.g. the ASSERTION / breakpoint condition is changed it is not updated.
 Workaround: Remove all breakpoints manually before debugging the assembler program.
   - **Hovering** does work only on the file that is currently debugged, i.e. where the PC (program counter) is.
 This seems to be a restriction of vscode. debug-adapter-protocol issue #86 https://github.com/microsoft/debug-adapter-protocol/issues/86
 - **ZEsarUX** (found with v8.1)
     - **Windows** only: Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
 If that is true for you as well you can experiment with the "[loadDelay](documentation/Usage.md#zesarux)" option which adds an additional delay at startup.
 This mitigates the problem.